-Surveys undertaken in 2019 indicated 5,924 offstreet spaces and 10,604 on-street spaces.5
+Surveys undertaken in 2019 indicated 5,924 off street spaces and 10,604 on street spaces.

-Outside of the Newcastle City Centre, paid parking operates at the CN owned Blackbutt Reserve and in the privately operated Westfield Kotara.
+Outside of the Newcastle City Centre, paid parking operates at the CN owned Blackbutt Reserve and in the privately operated Westfield Kotara (for stays longer than three hours).

 Time restrictions apply in some main streets of suburban centres.
-Off-street at-grade parking with time restrictions is provided at:
+Off street at-grade parking with time restrictions is provided at: